polysyllabic/chaos/README.md

 be reduced by running the chatbot on a different computer to lighten the Pi's workload.

 ## Troubleshooting
+*The console isn't responding to the controller*

+Before you do anything else, test that each USB cable in your setup is working.
+Not only do cables break, but a surprisingly large number of cables are e-waste from the beginning.

+  - Test each cable separately.
+  - If you're using long cables, try the shortest ones that will work for your setup.
+Note that the USB ports are either USB 3.0 or 3.1, depending on the port.
+If you're using an old USB-A cable that only supports USB 2.0, power and data rates will be reduced.
+  - For USB-C cables, make sure they provide a dual, power-and-data connection.
+Power-only cables will not work.
+  - If you're using an adapter dongle (e.g., USB-A to USB-C), try reversing the device it's attached to.
+In other words, if it's currently attached at the console end, move it to the other device and reverse the cord, or vice versa.
+Sometimes a connection will work one way but not the other.

+Verify that everything is correctly cabled, power is applied to the Pi, and the chaos engine is running.
+When the engine is operating and the DualShock is plugged in to the correct USB port on the Pi, the light on the back of the DualShock should be on.

+If your cables are good and your cabling is correct, try connecting to the console through a different USB port.
+(In particular, try using one of the USB-A ports on the back of the console rather than a front-side USB-C port.)

+If you're attempting to run this setup on a PS5 with an authentication device in the middle, verify that the authenticator works without the Pi present.
+Connect a DualShock to the authenticator and try to open and run a PS5 game.
+If this fails, you will need to configure the authenticator, following whatever instructions the manufacturer provides.

+*I can navigate through the PlayStation's system menu but I can't play a game.*

+Open the game you want to play and then restart the engine.

 *TCC is selecting the wrong menu options / Some mods are still enabled*

 *The Last of Us: Part II* (and Part 1) use a menu system that remembers the last place you exited